MBODM/pingalive/README.md

 - Release binaries are compiled with `cargo`/`rustc` on a 64-bit Windows 10 machine
 - Used Windows OS version is `Windows 10 Pro 21H2 Build 19044.2486`
 - The tool is developed with `VS Code 1.74.2` (with active `rust-analyzer` extension)
-- The tool is using a `cmd.exe /c start ping.exe` approach.
+- The tool is using a `cmd.exe /c start ping.exe` approach
-- Approach-Reason1: Issues with Rust´s `BufRead` and non-UTF8 Windows console.
+- Approach-Reason1: Issues with Rust´s `BufRead` and non-UTF8 Windows console
-- Approach-Reason2: Need for `ctrlc` (or `windows-rs` + `SetConsoleCtrlHandler`).
+- Approach-Reason2: Need for `ctrlc` (or `windows-rs` + `SetConsoleCtrlHandler`)
-- Approach-Reason3: Way more complexity (maintain child process, stdout, signals).
+- Approach-Reason3: Way more complexity (maintain child process, stdout, signals)
-- And sadly i also forgot what Sean Connery teached us: "_One ping only!_".
+- And sadly i also forgot what Sean Connery teached us: "_One ping only!_"

 The release binaries are compiled with following compiler options in `cargo.toml` file:
 ```rust